Escrow: What Is It And How Does It Work?

 Who Manages An Escrow Account?

-Escrow accounts may be handled by a variety of third parties, including an escrow company, escrow agent or mortgage servicer.
+Escrow accounts may be handled by a variety of third parties, such as an escrow company, escrow agent or mortgage servicer.
 Where you are in the process will determine who manages the account.

 Escrow Companies And Escrow Agents